domenic/blog.domenic.me/source/_posts/2013-10-07-the-extensible-web.markdown

 ## The Extensible Web Manifesto

-The [Extensible Web Manifesto](http://extensiblewebmanifesto.org/) is standards bodies saying they're reading to do their part.
+The [Extensible Web Manifesto](http://extensiblewebmanifesto.org/) is standards bodies saying they're ready to do their part.
 Until now, we, the developers, have been shouldering all the work, writing massive JavaScript libraries or transpilers to reinvent basic functionality.